 “Literacy-based programming is a top priority.
 Resource sharing—building consortia as specific needs arise—is high on our list, as is building collaboration with the schools.
-We’ll continue successful initiatives like Plinkit, the software program our public libraries use to create their own information-sharing websites.”
+We transitioned the successful Plinkit program to an in-house, self-supported model to better help more libraries create their own information-sharing websites.”

 --Eugene Hainer, Director and State Librarian, Colorado State Library

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.